appium/appium/docs/troubleshooting.md

 * If this is the first time you've run Appium, make sure to authorize the use of Instruments.
 Usually a box will pop up that you enter your password into.
 If you're running Appium from source, you can simply run `sudo grunt authorize` from the main repo to avoid getting this popup.
 If you're running from npm, run `sudo authorize_ios` instead.
 * If you see `iOS Simulator failed to install the application.` and the paths are correct, try restarting the computer.

+## Webview/Hybrid/Safari app support

+* Make Sure you enable the 'Web Inspector' on the real device.
+* Make Sure you enable the Safari - Advance Preferences- Developer menu for simulators.

 ## FirefoxOS

 * Make sure the Boot-to-Gecko simulator is up and running.